lugg/react-native-config/README.md

 ### iOS

-Rnpm is not working with this at the moment.
-So you'll need to add the `.xcodeproj` as an external library, and add the `.a` file manually to "Link Binary with Libraries".
+Rnpm is not working with this at the moment (please let me know if you can help!).

+In the meantime you'll need to add the `.xcodeproj` as an external library and flag the `.a` file manually under "Link Binary with Libraries".
 [Similar to this](https://github.com/marcshilling/react-native-image-picker#ios-1).

 ### Android

 Include this module in `android/settings.gradle`:

 ```
-include ':react-native-android-config'
+include ':react-native-config'
 include ':app'

-project(':react-native-android-config').projectDir = new File(rootProject.projectDir,
+project(':react-native-config').projectDir = new File(rootProject.projectDir,
-  '../node_modules/react-native-android-config/android')
+  '../node_modules/react-native-config/android')
 ```

 Apply a plugin and add dependency to your app build, in `android/app/build.gradle`:

 ```
-// first line
+// 2nd line, add a new apply:
 apply from: project(':react-native-config').projectDir.getPath() + "/dotenv.gradle"

-// down below
+// down below, add new compile:
 dependencies {
     ...
     compile project(':react-native-android-config')